DrDarkShadow/docs-repo/markdown/random_module_one.md

 import random
 from typing import List

-# Assuming the function is defined in the current scope
 def shuffle_copy(items: List[int]) -> List[int]:
-    """Return a shuffled copy of the given list without mutating the input.""" copy = list(items)
+    """Return a shuffled copy of the given list without mutating the input.

+    Parameters:
+        items: A list of integers.

+    Returns:
+        A new list containing the same integers in random order.
+    """
+    copy = list(items)
     random.shuffle(copy)
     return copy